convertigo/convertigo-doc/reference-manual/convertigo-objects/mobile-application/components/list-components/treeview.md

 topnav: topnavobj
 ---
 c8o-treeview.
  Displays data in a Tree View.
-This component is based on the <a href='angular-tree-component' target='_blank' >https://www.npmjs.com/package/angular-tree-component</a> component. <br /><br />JSON data can be sourced from a Sequence or from the local FullSync database.
+This component is based on the <a href='https://www.npmjs.com/package/angular-tree-component' target='_blank' >angular-tree-component</a> component. <br /><br />JSON data can be sourced from a Sequence or from the local FullSync database.
 JSON data format is described in the <b>treenodes</b> property

 Name | Description
 --- | ---